I had lunch last week with two friends who both opened up their own salon’s last year.

 8. Is there adequate parking space in the area?

 It needs to be convenient for your salon clients to visit you.
-Not have good parking space can be a killer for your salon.
+Not having good parking space can be a killer for your salon.
 You know how many chairs you have in the salon, is there enough parking space to cater for a fully booked salon?

 9. Is the area served by public transport?